 Plastic wrapping - common examples include flexible wrapping from:

-For a list of what plastic items can and cannot go in your plastic recycling collections in Colchester, please check our webpage here or your recycling calendar.
+For a list of what plastic items can and cannot go in your plastic recycling collections in Colchester, please check what to put out on Green Week or your recycling calendar.

 Following the Council’s decision on 13 March 2019 not to accept these items for recycling anymore, these changes have now come into effect and we are sharing this change with the public.

 There is now no demand for these particular types of plastic once they’re recycled, therefore these items will not be recycled by recycling plants for the foreseeable future.
 We know many residents spend time and effort sorting their recycling and it’s important that they’re aware these items are no longer recyclable.

 This issue is not specific to Colchester and most other councils do not collect these materials for recycling.

 These particular types of plastics are unlikely to be recyclable for the foreseeable future.
 If they were to ever become recyclable again then we would accept these for recycling again as we’re keen to reduce rubbish and recycle as much as possible.